2025 Back-To-School Virtual Conference: Authentic Assessment Approaches for All Students

 This last point is the most important to those of us working in special education.
 If we can teach a child how to organize a story with all the required parts, they can tell almost any story.

-3 little pigs sequencing activities speech therapy
+3 little pigs sequencing goals for speech therapy

 As an example, yes we want a child to be able to re-tell The Three Little Pigs.
 But if we stopped there we missed the point.
 What we REALLY want is that the child learns how to initiate a story with a problem FIRST.
 THEN try to solve it.
 AFTER, if it isn’t solved, keep working on it.
 And at the END summarize the overall experience.